 Quartz can be used both as a building material and as a decoration.Quartz sand is extensively used in the glassmaking industry to make different types of glass, such as fiberglass, flat plate, and container glass.
 Quartz is also used in foundry work.
 Quartz can find uses in the petroleum, rubber, and paint industries.
 The railroad and mining industries also utilize quartz sands for traction purposes.
 Quartz crystals are used to build electronics like cell phones, watches, and televisions.
 Amethyst and rose quartz are especially prized quartz varieties that are used as semi-precious gemstones.

 Quartz deposits are found in many countries across the world.
 Arkansas, in the United States, and Brazil are the largest producers of natural quartz in the world.
-Natural quartz crystals are usually accompanied by a high degree of physical and chemical impurities, and as such require extensive processing in order to produce elecronics-grade quartz.
-Hence, high-grade quartz crystals are often manufactured in laboratories, and are referred to as ‘cultured quartz’.
-'Lascas' are seed crystals required for the growth of cultured quartz.
-Lascas are imported by the United States from such foreign countries as Brazil, Canada, and Germany.
-Quartz lascas are also produced by China, Venezuela, and South Africa.
+Natural quartz crystals are usually accompanied by a high degree of physical and chemical impurities, and therefore require extensive processing in order to produce quartz that is suitable for use in electronics.
+High-grade quartz crystals are often manufactured in laboratories where it is refered to as "cultured quartz".
+"Lascas'" are seed crystals required for the growth of cultured quartz.
+Lascas are produced in Brazil, Canada, Germany.
+China, Venezuela, and South Africa.